Bela lađa

-Bela lađa (Бела лађа, /sr/; The White Boat) is a Serbian comedy television series broadcast from December 2006 until April 2012 on Radio Television of Serbia.
+Bela lađa (Бела лађа, /sr/; The White Boat/A White Ship) is a Serbian comedy television series broadcast from December 2006 until April 2012 on Radio Television of Serbia.
 The series was produced by Radio-television of Serbia with executive production by Košutnjak film.
 The screenplay was written by Siniša Pavić and Mihajlo Vukobratović directed the series.
 The series is a loose continuation of the A Tight Spot film series.

 Plot

 The story centers on the former businessman turned politician Srećko Šojić, played by Milan Lane Gutović.
+The story also parodies how politicians and society actually can be.

 With its 26.7% share of the audience (2,610,428 watchers) it was one of top ten most popular TV shows in Serbia according to AGB Nielsen Media Research.